Depressive personality disorder: Characteristics

-Millon’s subtypes
+Millon's subtypes

 Theodore Millon identified five subtypes of depression.
 Any individual depressive may exhibit none, or one or more of the following:

 Not all patients with a depressive disorder fall into a subtype.
 These subtypes are multidimensional in that patients usually experience multiple subtypes, instead of being limited to fitting into one subtype category.
 Currently, this set of subtypes is associated with melancholic personality disorders.
 All depression spectrum personality disorders are melancholic and can be looked at in terms of these subtypes.

-DSM-5
+Differential diagnosis

-Similarities to dysthymic disorder
+Similarities to dysthymia

-Much of the controversy surrounding the potential inclusion of depressive personality disorder in the DSM-5 stems from its apparent similarities to dysthymic disorder, a diagnosis already included in the DSM-IV.
-Dysthymic disorder is characterized by a variety of depressive symptoms, such as hypersomnia or fatigue, low self-esteem, poor appetite, or difficulty making decisions, for over two years, with symptoms never numerous or severe enough to qualify as major depressive disorder.
-Patients with dysthymic disorder may experience social withdrawal, pessimism, and feelings of inadequacy at higher rates than other depression spectrum patients.
+Much of the controversy surrounding the potential inclusion of depressive personality disorder in the DSM-5 stems from its apparent similarities to dysthymia, a diagnosis already included in the DSM-IV.
+Dysthymia is characterized by a variety of depressive symptoms such as hypersomnia, fatigue, low self-esteem, poor appetite, or difficulty making decisions, for over two years, with symptoms never numerous or severe enough to qualify as major depressive disorder.
+Patients with dysthymia may experience social withdrawal, pessimism, and feelings of inadequacy at higher rates than other patients with depression.
 Early-onset dysthymia is the diagnosis most closely related to depressive personality disorder.

-The key difference between dysthymic disorder and depressive personality disorder is the focus of the symptoms used to diagnose.
-Dysthymic disorder is diagnosed by looking at the somatic senses, the more tangible senses.
+The key difference between dysthymia and depressive personality disorder is the focus of the symptoms used to diagnose.
+Dysthymia is diagnosed by looking at the somatic senses, the more tangible senses.
 Depressive personality disorder is diagnosed by looking at the cognitive and intrapsychic symptoms.
-The symptoms of dysthymic disorder and depressive personality disorder may look similar at first glance, but the way these symptoms are considered distinguish the two diagnoses.
+The symptoms of dysthymia and depressive personality disorder may look similar at first glance, but the way these symptoms are considered distinguish the two diagnoses.

 Comorbidity with other disorders

-Many researchers believe that depressive personality disorder is so highly comorbid with other depressive disorders, manic-depressive episodes and dysthymic disorder, that it is redundant to include it as a distinct diagnosis.
-Recent studies however, have found that dysthymic disorder and depressive personality disorder are not as comorbid as previously thought.
-It was found that almost two thirds of the test subjects with depressive personality disorder did not have dysthymic disorder, and 83% did not have early-onset dysthymia.
+Many researchers believe that depressive personality disorder is so highly comorbid with other depressive disorders, manic-depressive episodes, and dysthymia, that it is redundant to include it as a distinct diagnosis.
+Recent studies however, have found that dysthymia and depressive personality disorder are not as comorbid as previously thought.
+It was found that almost two thirds of the test subjects with depressive personality disorder did not have dysthymia, and 83% did not have early-onset dysthymia.

 The comorbidity with Axis I depressive disorders is not as high as had been assumed.
 An experiment conducted by American psychologists showed that depressive personality disorder shows a high comorbidity rate with major depression experienced at some point in a lifetime and with any mood disorders experienced at any point in a lifetime.
 A high comorbidity rate with these disorders is expected of many diagnoses.
 As for the extremely high comorbidity rate with mood disorders, it has been found that essentially all mood disorders are comorbid with at least one other, especially when looking at a lifetime sample size.